 About

 Melinda Reyes is a Massachusetts-based photographer deeply driven by social justice.
-After earning her BFA in Photography at Rochester Institute of Technology and attending a year-long photography residency program in Salzburg College in Austria, Reyes traveled throughout the U.S. working as a freelance photographer.
-The documentaries during that time led her to become invested in social welfare and advocacy, earning a Master’s of Social Work at Simmons University.
+After earning her BFA in Photography at Rochester Institute of Technology and attending a year-long photography residency program in Salzburg College in Austria, Reyes traveled throughout the U.S. and become invested in social welfare and advocacy, earning a Master’s of Social Work at Simmons University.
 Currently fusing both professional paths, Reyes utilizes the power of documentary photography to initiate awareness and change in vulnerable populations, such as children and the elderly.

 Reyes was invited to discuss both of her projects - a Zoom talk via Freedom Public Library and for a documentary photography class for students at George Washington University’s Cordovan School of Art and Design.

-Her newest fine art series “Passages” was the Fine Art series winner in the 18th Annual Julia Margaret Cameron Awards and was exhibited/published in A Smith Gallery’s show “Story” 9/2022.
+Her series “Passages” was the Fine Art series winner in the 18th Annual Julia Margaret Cameron Awards and was exhibited/published in A Smith Gallery’s show “Story” 9/2022.